ibm-cloud-docs/vpc/fl-analyze.md

 #### Optimizing flow logs layout with {{site.data.keyword.sqlquery_full}}
 {: #optimizing-flow-logs-layout}

-When analyzing large amounts of flow logs, it is recommended to convert flow logs to a layout optimal for queries.
-This improves query execution time by at least one order of magnitude.
-For more information on data optimization on COS refer [here](https://www.ibm.com/cloud/blog/big-data-layout).
+When large amounts of flow logs are analyzed, it is recommended to convert flow logs to a layout optimal for queries.
+This conversion improves query execution time by at least one order of magnitude.
+For more information about data optimization on COS, see [How to Layout Big Data in IBM Cloud Object Storage for Spark SQL](https://www.ibm.com/cloud/blog/big-data-layout).

 The following SQL statement is an ETL job addresses two aspects that contribute significantly to query execution time: